natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-19-day-fortyseven.markdown

 ![Offices](/assets/blog_photos/190119/Office_space.jpg)

 One thing that is absolutely **vital** for me personally (and many others on station) is the fancy coffee machine.
-For obvious reasons, it is also nicknamed the "Precious" (see golden ring).
+For obvious reasons, it is also nicknamed the "Precious".
 There were predecessors of this one, so this one is the Precious Reborn.

 ![The Precious](/assets/blog_photos/190119/p1080429.jpg)